Real Fibered Morphisms and Ulrich Sheaves: Real Fibered Morphisms

 \begin{rem} It is clear that every $\R$-point is sent to an $\R$-point.
 The real fibered property implies the converse as well.
-Now let $g_{\C} \colon X_{\C} \to Y_\C$ be a morphism that intertwines the involutions on $X_\C$ and $Y_\C$ which is flat, finite and surjective.
-Then by descent theory the morphism of $\R$-varieties $g \colon X \to Y$ that we get is real fibered if and only if $g_{\C}$ maps only fixed points (of the involution) to fixed points. \end{rem}
+Now let $X$ and $Y$ be quasi-projective $\R$-varieties and $g_{\C} \colon X_{\C} \to Y_\C$ be a morphism that intertwines the involutions on $X_\C$ and $Y_\C$ which is finite and surjective.
+Then by descent theory the morphism of $\R$-varieties $g \colon X \to Y$ that we get is real fibered if and only if $g_{\C}$ maps only fixed points (of the involution) to fixed points.
+For details on Galois descent see \cite[Sec.\ 14.20]{GW10} \end{rem}

-\begin{rem} The property of being real fibered is stable under base-change and composition. \end{rem}
+\begin{rem} The property of being real fibered is stable under base-change, i.e., if $X \to Y$ is real fibered and $Y' \to Y$ is any morphism of $\R$-varieties, then the induced morphism $X \times_Y Y' \to Y'$ is also real fibered.
+Furthermore, the composition of two real fibered morphisms is again real fibered. \end{rem}

 To motivate the definition we recall the following definition of hyperbolic varieties from \cite{SV14}.